tariqshaban/disaster-classification-with-xai/README.md

 It contains the code necessary to implement a CNN model concerning disasters while including XAI visualization for selected images.

-The dataset from the [Disaster Classification](https://www.kaggle.com/code/teresadl/disaster-classification) has been used.
+The dataset from the [Disaster Image Classification](https://www.kaggle.com/datasets/varpit94/disaster-images-dataset) has been used.

 Collaborators 🥇